-It is important to note that one of the Authority's constituent districts, South Norfolk is a pilot project to identify and test various approaches to enable custom build housing in their area28.
-As a Vanguard authority, http://www.south-norfolk.gov.uk/planning/7215.asp

-South Norfolk shall provide information to the Department for Communities and Local Government about learning from this pilot project, which will be taken into account in future policy-making and guidance to local authorities.
+It is important to note that one of the Authority's constituent districts, South Norfolk, is a pilot project to identify and test various approaches to enable custom build housing in their area.
+As a Vanguard authority, South Norfolk shall provide information to the Department for Communities and Local Government about learning from this pilot project, which will be taken into account in future policy-making and guidance to local authorities.